Aisle411: Services

-aisle411 allows consumers with Smart Phones to pull up a map pinpointing the aisle and location of the object of their desire in a particular store.
+aisle411 application allows consumers to use smartphone to pull up a map pinpointing the aisle and location of an object in a particular store.
 The aisle411 platform is made available for licensing to retailers, and 3rd parties through an API and Map SDK.
-Shoppers can also use the app to scan barcodes to read product reviews and find out about in-store discounts and promotions. aisle411 went live in the iTunes Store around Thanksgiving.
+Shoppers can also use the app to scan barcodes to read product reviews and find out about in-store discounts and promotions.